 What is Vermont’s franchise tax?

-The term franchise tax appears in state law only for a narrow group: digital business entities.
-For the vast majority of businesses, Vermont’s recurring tax obligation is the corporate income tax, which includes a minimum tax floor based on Vermont gross receipts.
+For the vast majority of businesses, Vermont's recurring tax obligation is the corporate income tax under 32 V.S.A.
+Chapter 151, which includes a minimum tax based on Vermont gross receipts that applies regardless of profitability — similar to what other states call a franchise tax.

 Who must file Vermont’s franchise tax?